lobre/bow/README.md

 }
 ```

-And our home handler that tells to render the page named `home` and that will correspond to our `views/home.html`.
+And also our home handler that tells to render the page named `home` and that will correspond to our `views/home.html`.

 ```
 func (app *application) home(w http.ResponseWriter, r *http.Request) {